 Park the Distractions

-OnStar is here to help keep you safe on the road.
+Let OnStar help you stay safer on the road.

-Distracted driving is more common than you may think.
-Transport Canada reports that 20.5% of all fatal crashes in 2020 involved a distracted driver.
+Distracted driving is more common than you think.
+Transport Canada reports that in 2021 an estimated 22.5% of all fatal collisions and 25.5% of all serious injury collisions involved a distracted driver.
+That’s why OnStar wants everyone to be safer on the road with essential safety tips aimed at curbing distracted driving.

-Eating, applying makeup, talking to others and adjusting the radio – all are forms of distracted driving, which can be dangerous.
-OnStar* is all about helping keep you safe, so here are some tips to help keep you and your loved ones safe and focused on the road.
+Eating, applying makeup, talking to others and adjusting the radio – all are forms of distracted driving, and all can be dangerous.
+Check out these tips to help you focus on the road and stay safer on the go.

 Put your phone away

 If you need to talk or text, pull over.
-Better yet, set your phone to “Do Not Disturb” mode and put it out of reach to minimize temptation for a quick browse online while at a red light.
+Better yet, set your phone to “Do Not Disturb” mode and put it out of reach, or let your co-pilot be your designated tester.

 Set your navigation